Interests

 Karabay, A.

-Book ChapterFizyolojik Psikoloji (2022)
+Book ChapterFizyolojik Psikoloji.
+(2022)

 Which working memory model accounts best for target representation in the attentional blink?